Tyrrrz/Ressy/Readme.md

 ```

 > **Note**:
-> If there are multiple manifest resources, this method retrieves the first one it finds, while giving preference to resources with lower ordinal name (ID) and in the neutral language.
+> If there are multiple manifest resources, this method retrieves the first one it finds, giving preference to resources with lower ordinal name (ID) and in the neutral language.

-##### Setting the manifest
+##### Set the manifest

 To add or overwrite a manifest resource, call the `SetManifest(...)` extension method: